-- c) Aspects of routine antenatal, intrapartum and postnatal care that apply equally to women with or without diabetes. - d) Aspects of routine care for women with diabetes that do not change during the preconception, antenatal, intrapartum and postnatal periods. - e) Investigation, management and treatment of comorbidities, for example fertility problems or pre-eclampsia. - f) Management of morbidity in newborn babies of women with diabetes beyond initial assessment and diagnosis.
+- k) Aspects of routine antenatal, intrapartum and postnatal care that apply equally to women with or without diabetes. - c) Aspects of routine care for women with diabetes that do not change during the preconception, antenatal, intrapartum and postnatal periods. - d) Advice about contraception methods for women with diabetes. - e) Investigation, management and treatment of comorbidities, for example fertility problems or pre-eclampsia. - f) Management of morbidity in newborn babies of women with diabetes beyond initial assessment and diagnosis.